Philip Bent: Legacy and medals

-In 2015 a new road in Ashby de la Zouch was named "Philip Bent Road"; this is located approximately 0.6 miles west of the town centre off Moira Road (B5006).
+Bent's officer's sword is displayed in All Saints' Cathedral in his hometown of Halifax.
+His name is on the War Memorial outside St Alban's Church, Beacon Hill, Hindhead, Surrey.
+In 2015 a new road in Ashby-de-la-Zouch was named "Philip Bent Road"; this is located approximately 0.6 miles west of the town centre off Moira Road (B5006).

-Bent's sword is displayed in All Saints Cathedral in his hometown of Halifax.